 - Reception staff knew that if patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs. - Staff recognised the importance of people's dignity and respect.
-They challenged behaviour that fell short of this.

 Are services responsive to people's needs?